Parents 'lie about family holidays', says Sussex head

 "What tends to happen is those children come back and tell us they've been to Spain, or wherever, or their friends know, so we get to find out anyway.

 "And to find out we've been lied to, it's very disappointing.
-I find that my relationship with the families as a result has been damaged."'Quids in'
+I find that my relationship with the families as a result has been damaged."

 One of the parents at the school told the BBC that although her family took their holiday during the Easter break, the fine would not deter her from taking her son out of school for a cheaper holiday.